equinor/ops-actions/docs/best-practices.md

           names: '["Kari Nordmann", "Ola Nordmann"]'
     ```

+### When you should add an input to a reusable workflow

+It can be tempting to add inputs for every conceivable customisation, however this only contributes to diffusing the workflow and making it more, maybe unnecessarily, complex.

+Generally, you should add new inputs only when:

+- A value can vary from repo to repo and the variance makes sense.
+- It adds something of value to the workflow.
+- The input allows the workflow to be reused across different contexts without duplicating the workflow file.
+- The customization is required by multiple caller workflows, not just a single use case.

+You should NOT add new inputs when:

+- The value is only used internally in the workflow, for example when a file is generated from a job step and is only used internally in the workflow.
+- The input would override a security best practice or default that should be enforced consistently.
+- A sensible default can be provided that works in most cases, and there's no clear benefit to making it configurable.
+- The input would create breaking changes for existing caller workflows without significant value.

 ## Actions vs. command-line programs

 A step can run an [action](https://docs.github.com/en/actions/concepts/workflows-and-actions/custom-actions) (a reusable unit of code) or command-line program: